Nabatieh al-Fawqa: History

 In 1875, Victor Guérin described the village as being located on a hill, and having 500 Métualis inhabitants.
 It was surrounded by gardens planted with fig trees.

 On 16 April 1996, Israeli warplanes bombed an apartment in Nabatieh Fawka, killing nine people, seven of whom were children.

+Demographics

+In 2014 Muslims made up 98.60% of registered voters in Nabatieh al-Fawqa.
+90.76% of the voters were Shiite Muslims.